 North Korea adopted Kim Jong-il’s Songun (military first) policy, meaning expenditure (a whopping 25% of the impoverished nation’s GDP), allocation of resources and all matters of national affairs are wholly prioritised towards the interests of Korean People’s Army.
 A policy of f’d up priorities, it means tanks before teachers, nukes before nurses.
 North Koreans are rather proud of having one of the largest active military forces on earth (the 4th largest after neighbouring China, the US & India, but easily the world’s largest as a percentage of population).
 It has an estimated active duty military force of up to 1.2 million personnel (about one in five of all men aged 17-54 are in the regular armed forces where standards of training, discipline and equipment are reported to be low) with a total of 9.5 million active, reserve and paramilitary personnel (that’s a lot of cannon fodder).
 Needless to say, chest-beating militarism pervades everyday life, both men and women indoctrinated early into accepting a strong military influence as a normal part of their everyday existence.
 For men, military conscription is a testing 11 years, the longest of any country on earth.

 Pyongyang.
 It’s a visually unique Soviet-era project in urban regeneration.
 It’s boxy.
 It’s ordered.
 It’s clean.
 It’s colourful.
 It’s broad boulevards, empty & bumpy roads, wide expanses, surreal monumental monuments and some of the biggest & boldest structures/white elephants of their kind on planet earth.
 It’s compact and home to, and depending on your sources, anywhere between 2.5 to 3.5 million privileged North Koreans, but still feels sparsely populated.
 There’s activity, but it’s never bustling during the day and downright dead, eerie & dark at night.
-It’s North Korea’s showpiece, only the very best of which is seen by visiting eyes.
+It’s North Korea’s showpiece, only the very best of which, and no mistake, is seen by visiting eyes.
 It’s an Asian city like none I’ve ever experienced before, and where Pyongyang is concerned it’s definitely a case of you need to see it to believe it.

 Ha & Yang – Our North Korean Guides